Tramaine Hawkins

 Personal life

 While married to Walter Hawkins from 1971 until their divorce in 1994, the couple had two children, a son, Walter "Jamie" Hawkins Jr. and a daughter, Trystan Hawkins, with five granddaughters and three grandsons.
 Hawkins now refers to herself as "Lady Tramaine".
-She lives outside of Sacramento, California, with her husband Tommie Richardson Jr. She has one stepson, Demar (Chastity), and two step-grandsons.
+She lives in California, with her husband Tommie Richardson Jr.

 Discography